tsssss/geopack/README.md

 4. All `goto` statements in the Fortran `geopack` and Tsyganenko models are eliminated.

+5. A `gswgsm` is added to support the new GSW coordinate introduced in `geopack08`.

 ## Installation
 The package requires Python pre-installed and depends on the `numpy` and `scipy` packages.
 I've only tested the Python `geopack` on Mac OS in Python 3.6.
 Performance on other platform and other versions of Python is unclear.